In today’s fast-paced world, finding a sense of purpose and direction can be challenging.

 To fully grasp how ikigai works, it’s essential to break down its four main components:

-3. What the World Needs (Mission): This reflects the societal needs you can address.
-It’s about contributing to the greater good.
+- What the World Needs (Mission): This reflects the larger needs you can address.
+It’s about contributing to something bigger than yourself.

 Finding the Intersection